atgreen/moxie-cores/bench/mox125/asm/README.md

 -----------------

 Each test performs some computation, and stores the result at 0x0c0ffee0.
-The test ends with we write to 0xdead.
+The test ends when we write to 0xdead.

 The expected result appears as a hexadecimal value in a comment on the first line of the assembly file.